 A beneficiary deed states that when they pass away, their beneficiaries or their heirs, are to take title to the real estate.
 In that case, all you have to do to transfer ownership is to record a death certificate.

-Potential Problems to Placing Heirs on a Real Estate Title
+Potential Problems with Placing Heirs on a Real Estate Title

 There are a couple of issues that should be addressed before putting heirs on title to real estate.

 One potential problem though with considering the transfer of property rights and placing heirs on title to the real estate, is that you are potentially exposing them to liability associated with owning this specific piece of property.

 For example, if somebody were to come on to the property and injure themselves, the owner of the real estate is liable.